Journalists and reporters are really good at getting info fast, putting it together and “inhabiting” a topic.

 Interviewing is more than just listening.

 When interviewing potential clients, ask for details, details, details.
 People love talking about themselves and their work, but you often need to guide them to get more description.
 Getting these kinds of details will help you elevate future research and stories and help you better understand your (and your clients’) customers so that you can create better digital content for them.
 These details become the action steps your target audience will be able to use.

 A need for speed.

-Lots of content fits well as evergreen stories, perfectly good to publish today or a month from now.
-But, there are huge opportunities in generating stories about the news of the day to gain attention from customers, reporters and the public.
+Lots of content is perfectly good to publish today or a month from now — they’re evergreen stories.
+But there also opportunities in generating stories about the news of the day to gain attention from customers, reporters, and the public.

 A great example of smart, quick-turnaround content is Adobe Digital Insights’ holiday shopping analysis reports.
 They send updated shopping data twice a day for Thanksgiving, Black Friday and Cyber Monday, giving the media valuable resources right when they need them.
 A big benefit of offering this information so fast is that Adobe is often cited in news reports, even though other researchers come out with similar data, just a little later.

 Obviously not every organization has the resources to pull off this kind of work, but it’s worth thinking about how you can generate rapid-response content using your (and your client’s) expertise.